Diamond West Midlands: Black Diamond

 In October 2010, Diamond bus branded 10 MCV Evolution bodied MAN 14.240s for the 404 Walsall – West Bromwich service under the branding Black Country Connection, the service operates every 6 to 8 minutes.
-These buses displaced the Black Diamond branded buses of which 2 were transferred to Wessex Bus and the rest have been cascaded to other routes, e.g. the 56 (which is now operated by National Express West Midlands as service 937).
+These buses displaced the Black Diamond branded buses of which 2 were transferred to Wessex Bus and the rest have been cascaded to other routes.

-On 23 April 2017 the Wednesfield operations of Arriva Midlands were purchased with nine vehicles.
+On 23 April 2017, the Wednesfield operations of Arriva Midlands were purchased with nine vehicles.

-On 28 July 2017, the business of Hanson's Local Buses that operated services in Stourbridge, Dudley and surrounding areas was purchased.
+On 28 July 2017, the business of Hanson's Local Buses, which operated services in Stourbridge, Dudley and surrounding areas, was purchased.
 Hanson's Local Buses was formed in the 1980s by Margaret Hanson as a coach operator.
 Following deregulation of the bus industry in 1986, Hansons diversified into operating bus services.

 Blue Diamond

 Blue Diamond was formed from the merger of Zak's Buses, North Birmingham Busways and Birmingham Motor Traction.
 In January 2008 Ludlows, Halesowen was purchased.
 Originally branded Central Connect, in November 2011 it was rebranded as Blue Diamond.

 Blue Diamond, Red Diamond and Black Diamond branding have since been replaced by the simpler Diamond fleetname.